0xPolygonHermez/zkevm-node/docs/components/aggregator.md

 The container alone needs some parameters configured, access to certain configuration files and the appropiate ports exposed.

 - volumes:
-    - [your Account Keystore file]:/pk/keystore (note, this `/pk/keystore` value is the default path that's written in the Public Configuration files on this repo, meant to expedite deployments, it can be superseded via an env flag `ZKEVM_NODE_ETHERMAN_PRIVATEKEYPATH`.)
+    - `your Account Keystore file`: /pk/keystore (note, this `/pk/keystore` value is the default path that's written in the Public Configuration files on this repo, meant to expedite deployments, it can be superseded via an env flag `ZKEVM_NODE_ETHERMAN_PRIVATEKEYPATH`.)
-    - [your config.toml file]:/app/config.toml
+    - `your config.toml file`: /app/config.toml
-    - [your genesis.json file]:/app/genesis.json
+    - `your genesis.json file`: /app/genesis.json

 - environment: Env variables that supersede the config file
     - `ZKEVM_NODE_STATEDB_HOST`: Name of StateDB Database Host